markbosire/Practice-Questions-GCP-ACE/README.md

 ### You are deploying an application to a Compute Engine VM in a Managed Instance Group.
 The application must be running at all times, but only a single instance of the VM should run per GCP project.
 How should you configure the instance group?

-- [ ] Set autoscaling to On, set the minimum number of instances to 1, and then set the ma imum number of instances to 1.
+- [ ] Set autoscaling to On, set the minimum number of instances to 1, and then set the maximum number of instances to 1.
-- [ ] Set autoscaling to Off, set the minimum number of instances to 1, and then set the ma imum number of instances to 1.
+- [ ] Set autoscaling to Off, set the minimum number of instances to 1, and then set the maximum number of instances to 1.
-- [ ] Set autoscaling to On, set the minimum number of instances to 1, and then set the ma imum number of instances to 2.
+- [ ] Set autoscaling to On, set the minimum number of instances to 1, and then set the maximum number of instances to 2.
-- [ ] Set autoscaling to Off, set the minimum number of instances to 1, and then set the ma imum number of instances to 2.
+- [ ] Set autoscaling to Off, set the minimum number of instances to 1, and then set the maximum number of instances to 2.

 **[⬆ Back to Top](#table-of-contents)**